 Among the 6,000 British and 5,000 Indian men were Lieutenant Joseph Moore and his comrade R. B. Graham, serving with the 89th Regiment.
 They decided to document their time by making sketches of the realities of war juxtaposed against the beautiful and exotic back drop of Burma.
 These sketches were later turned into a series of eighteen aquatints.
-It was a fairly common practice for soldiers to record their time during war or on expedition, and like centuries of men who had made visual recordings of their moments in battle, little is known about them but these superb prints.
+It was a fairly common practice for soldiers to record their time during war or on expedition, and like centuries of men who had made visual recordings of their moments in battle, little is known about them save for these superb prints.
 These are the first large-scale views available of Burma, a previously unknown area to the British eye.
-A year after these prints were published, the novelist Captain Marrayat published his own series of six plates.
+A year after these prints were published, Captain Marrayat published his own series of six plates.

 These views are a contrast of battle scenes in a seemingly unassuming paradise.
-The towering golden Pagodas and glorious Temples against the creamy-dusky skies of Rangoon, paired with views of violence, fire-power and the grief of warfare.
+The towering golden Pagodas and glorious Temples against the creamy-dusky skies of Rangoon, paired with views of violence and fire-power.
 The prominence of the British Imperial red uniforms and triumphant flags in amongst the smoke of battle give a sense of tension within these idyllic landscapes.
 The exquisite detailing of these aquatints adds to the dreamy quality of the views overlooking Rangoon – making a truly attractive picture.
 Aquatints also gave the artist more freedom to detail the sky.
 Before with methods such as copper and wood engraving, the sky was kept to a minimum as it would only be expressed as cross-hatching and pressurised engraving.
 The introduction of aquatint lead to a lowering of the horizon, as the artist were able to describe the sky and create an atmosphere more accurately.